Updated February 2021

 Causes of Lyme Disease and Related Health Concerns

-Lyme disease is caused by infection from the bacterium Borrelia burgdorferi and to a lesser extent other Borrelia species.
+Lyme disease is caused by infection from the bacterium Borrelia burgdorferi and other Borrelia species.
 You may hear Lyme bacteria described as spirochetes, which tells you that they are spiral-shaped.
 Borrelia bacteria live in mice and black-legged deer ticks (Ixodes scapularis or Ixodes pacificus).
 Borrelia bacteria are spread to humans when a tick bites and remains attached long enough to transmit the bacteria.
 Of course, not all Ixodes ticks carry borrelia bacteria.
 For example, in the Lyme-endemic area of Block Island, Rhode Island, 23 percent of Ixodes ticks were B. burgdorferi carriers (Burke et al., 2005).
 To make the situation more complex, ticks can also harbor other disease-causing bacteria and viruses (CDC, 2019j).

 Why symptoms persist in PTLDS is not understood.
 It could be that antibiotics were not able to destroy the pathogen.
 Or even if the infection is gone, it might have triggered lasting effects on the immune system or the brain.
 The immune system doesn’t always know when to stand down.
 (For example, in allergies, immune cells overreact to things that are normally harmless, such as peanuts.)
 In addition to infection with borrelia, multiple tick-borne infections with other bacteria or viruses may be present—so just focusing on Lyme may not be sufficient (National Institute of Allergy and Infectious Diseases [NIAID], 2018a, 2018b).

 How Lyme Disease Is Diagnosed